xmartlabs/blog/_posts/2021-07-30-Introducing-PagerTabStrip-SwiftUI-pager-view.md

 # What does "In Pure SwiftUI" mean?

 From the beginning, we designed the library to provide the same development experience as using a native Apple component such as TabView.
-So if you're familiar with TabView, PagerTabStripView will seem super straightforward to use; just add the child views and provide the tabBarInfo view for each one.
+So if you're familiar with TabView, PagerTabStripView will seem super straightforward to use; just add the child views and provide the pagerTabItem view for each one.

 **PagerTabStripView defines the UI using the elegant SwiftUI declarative approach.** From day one, we banned collections of views to updates the UI.